7 Ways to Keep Christmas Tree Needles from Taking Over Your Home

 3. Put your tree skirt to good use.

-While tree skirts certainly serve a decorative purpose—covering the utilitarian, unattractive tree stand underneath—they’re also incredibly useful when it comes to containing fallen needles.
+While tree skirts certainly serve a decorative purpose—covering the utilitarian, unattractive tree stand underneath—they’re also incredibly useful when it comes to containing fallen pine needles.
 Choose a skirt that covers plenty of floor area so that it will catch as many needles as possible.
 Every now and again, you can carefully remove the skirt and fold it in half before carrying it outside to shake out the needles.

-DIY Tip: Turn the tree needles into a fragrant homemade fire starter by combining them with melted soy wax.
+DIY Tip: Turn the Christmas tree needles into a fragrant homemade fire starter by combining them with melted soy wax.

 4. Use a vacuum attachment.